 A given task can be a frog to one of your employees, but when they avoid it, it can have a big impact on the goals of your business or team.
 The main takeaway from this technique is that you need to eat the frog right away.

 Not everything that needs to be done has the same importance.
-You should focus on the crucial task when planning your daily work activities.
+You should focus on a crucial task when planning your daily work activities.
+You can list them out with help of apps like Flamingo to have better work management.

 When you are done classifying the tax into a matrix, you are going to determine the field they fit in the most:

-DO – These are tasks that are marked with both I for important and U urgent, and those you need to be completed as soon as possible.
+DO – These are tasks that are marked with both I for important and U for urgent and those you need to be completed as soon as possible.

 SCHEDULE – These are those tasks you consider important but not urgent.
-You need to make a plan on how you are going to work on them.
+You need to make a plan for how you are going to work on them.

 DELEGATE – These are tasks that are urgent but not that important, and you can let someone else do them.